OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Static Analysis

-An iTunes backup of a device on which a mobile application has been installed will include all subdirectories (except for `Library/Caches/`) and files in the [app's private directory](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").
+A backup of a device on which a mobile application has been installed will include all subdirectories (except for `Library/Caches/`) and files in the [app's private directory](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").

 Therefore, avoid storing sensitive data in plaintext within any of the files or folders that are in the app's private directory or subdirectories.